-How can the entrepreneurs maintain the good-humored, laid-back attitude we see in campaign videos, pursue their careers as artists, and market their startup internationally at the same time?
+How can the entrepreneurs maintain the good-humoured, laid-back attitude we see in campaign videos, pursue their careers as artists, and market their startups internationally simultaneously?
 How does the team see the future in the creative industries?
-Find out all in this interview with Aleksey Igudesman, who we had the pleasure of meeting on stage at a panel with his co-founder, and a bit of coaching.
+Find out all in this interview with Aleksey Igudesman, whom we had the pleasure of meeting on stage at a panel with his co-founder and a bit of coaching.

 Musician as entrepreneur